In honor of True Crime Truant’s first birthday, I studied the traffic data from the last 12 months.

 Tilly was called a miracle worker for the way she engaged hard-to-reach kids and helped improve their self-esteem.

-While watching the episode, I couldn’t help but think of my own 12 years of public education.
-I had a number of teachers who went into the profession primarily because they wanted a job with summers off or couldn’t think of anything else to do.
-There were also those who paid a great deal of attention to students who were naturally gifted and ignored the rest.
-(Gym and home economics teachers tended to fall into this category.)
+While watching the episode, I couldn’t help but think of my own 12 years of public education, with so many teachers who who went into the profession primarily because they wanted a job with summers off or who paid attention to students who were naturally gifted (at gym and home ec, usually) and neglected the rest.

 As such, it was beautiful to hear how Diane Tilly cared about making her students’ lives better.